Tuesday, December 22, 2015

 In the NEJM study, the investigators sequenced the genomes of patients with pediatric cancers to look for mutations in their germline DNA that were associated with a predisposition to cancer.
 They found that 95 of the 1,120 patients studied had inherited mutations in 21 different genes, a rate that was much higher than expected.
 The highest frequencies were found in patients with bone tumors, adrenal cortical tumors (cancers of the adrenal glands), neuroblastoma (a type of tumor that starts in nerve cells), and retinoblastoma (an eye tumor), at 16.7%; central nervous system tumors, at 9%; and leukemia, at 4.4%.

-A number of patients had mutations in the BRCA1 and BRCA2 genes, which are associated with an increased risk of breast and ovarian cancers in adults but have not previously been linked to pediatric cancers.
+A number of patients had mutations in the BRCA1 and BRCA2 genes, which are associated with an increased risk of breast cancer and ovarian cancer in adults but have not previously been linked to pediatric cancers.
 The investigators don’t yet know if this association is unrelated or whether these mutations are driving pediatric cancers.
 Other mutated genes that were found already had been associated with certain inherited childhood cancers, but were thought to be much less common than the new research suggests.

 Dr. Offit collaborated with members of the St. Jude team on two earlier studies that found previously unknown mutations in inherited forms of childhood acute lymphoblastic leukemia.
 In families known to carry those gene mutations, prospective parents who are using in vitro fertilization to get pregnant can seek genetic testing before embryos are implanted to look for defects.Back to top